MNLierman/Tech-Research-Notes-and-Solutions/Windows/Optimizing-RAM-and-Resource-Usage.md

     * Document every tweak and change.
     * This will be invaluable for troubleshooting and reverting changes.
 * **Backup:**
     * Create regular system backups.
-System Restore can be a valulable asset.
+System Restore can be a valuable asset.
     * Have a recovery plan in case of unexpected issues.
 * **Incremental Changes:**
     * Implement tweaks incrementally.